 The strangeness of life is so close to us, so intimate that we can not see it nor recognise the novelty and peculiarity of human existence and consciousness for what it is.
 Like some exotic fish swimming laps in a tank of water: embedded, immersed in it’s context and oblivious to the improbability and sheer randomness of existential facts that have led it to be in this place, at this time and assuming this particular form.
 We swim in laps, surviving, feeding, breeding and only occasionally wondering what lies above the bubbling waters of our liquid atmosphere, what lies outside the partially reflective glassed parameters of our collective context.

-Technology, logic and science have gifted us with the tools and aggregated knowledge of ten thousand years of civilisation, of recorded history and collaborative creativity.
+Technology, logic and science have gifted us with the tools and aggregated knowledge of tens of thousand years of civilisation, of recorded history and collaborative creativity.
 We now know how vast our ultimate context really is.
 From the thin and fragile Terrestrial biosphere which supports us, on to the impersonal immensity of interplanetary (then – interstellar) spaces.
 Through a local galaxy populated by hundreds of billions of stars and on into the astonishing emptiness and immensity of intergalactic space.
 Beyond this – galaxy clusters and Cosmology at such a scale that if you are not simultaneously filled with dread and awe when considering it, you have clearly not understood the core message concerning the grandest of Universal scales, time-frames and energies.

 Yet, for all this immensity and the sheer implausibility and infinitesimal unlikelihood of our (either individual or collective) existence, we are nevertheless and for now a physical, living and sentient presence in the Cosmos.
 Notwithstanding the genuinely disturbing and positively insane possibility of bringing upon ourselves an insecurity-induced collective self-extinguishing calamity (itself possible upon potentially widely varying time-scales), the ongoing absurdity and essential non-meaning of this life and technological, cultural Fact of Human Being never ceases to leave me reeling with dizzy apprehension, fear and excitement about where we have come from, where we are, and where we may (or may not) be ultimately going.